 Using the {Fixtures} softkey in patch will open up the list of fixtures used in the current show file.
 In this view, you will be able to tell which fixtures in the currently loaded show file differ from the desk's fixture library.
-For fixtures that have a library update, the {Update Lib} softkey will display in white, and for fixtures that don't have an update, the {Update Lib} softkey will be grayed out.
+Fixtures that have either been edited or their profile does not match the current library will display with an "" beside their name.
+For fixtures that have a library update, the {Update Profile} softkey will display in white, and for fixtures that don't have an update, the {Update Profile} softkey will be grayed out.

 Note: When updating a fixture in Patch, a warning message will display that includes what changes will be made to the fixture by updating it.
+Press {Ok} to update the profile or {Cancel} to return to the fixture editor.